Research & Development

 Low cost, even for limited runs

-Silent Sensors is broadening exploitation opportunities from tyres to rubber, polymers and elastomers in general.
-Thanks to our collaboration with Avon Rubber and Bridgestone, we have identified a universal substrate that has the mechanical properties necessary for embedding RFID and 2D tags into rubber during curing at high temperature and pressure.
+Thanks to our collaboration with the Tun Abdul Razak Research Centre (TARRC), we have identified a universal substrate that has the mechanical properties necessary for embedding RFID and 2D tags into rubber during curing at high temperature and pressure.

 Thanks to our research in roll-to-roll manufacturing, Silent Sensors has formulated ‘inks’ that can be printed onto special substrates.
 This lets us mass-produce RFID tags at a lower price point than traditional techniques.
 This process also lets us produce the energy harvesting and energy storage materials we are developing with the University of Bath and CPI.